💡 "The whole is greater than the sum of its parts" - Aristotle

-We are transparent about our interviewing process.
-We need to know our interviewing process before we start sourcing candidates.
+We are transparent about our selection process.
+We need to know our selection process before we start sourcing candidates.

 We don’t have levels and titles.
 Avoiding bureaucracy and title polities will help us go fast.
 We will promote or hire our first VP at Series B.

 We use equitable & inclusivesourcing and hiring best practices.

 There is a good chance that despite our very best efforts to hire and onboard well, we will need to part ways with our new hire.
 Once someone joins, however, it is normal to become invested in their success and not see warning signs that it’s not a good match.
 This is why it is especially important to use the success criteria and 30-60-90 plan you defined before you make the hire to objectively assess your new hire.
 If it is not the right match, it is best to part ways early for the good of everyone.
 You can learn more about

 Intake via Searchlight - the hiring team (HM + Kerry/Anna) defines the role we are hiring for (i.e its impact, required competencies, interview scorecards, interviewing plan, 30-60-90 day plan)